 I wanted to add this in because this is one lesson that no one should have to learn the hard way.
 Make sure your clients know your pricing before they ever book you.
-Obviously we can not force them to read everything, but I send my pricing sheets to every client after our first phone call before they come over to my office for their consultation.
-Then I ask them if they have any questions about it and we go over the printing options in person before I ever take the payment for the session fee.
+Obviously we can not force them to read everything, but I send my pricing sheets to every client after they come over to my office for their consultation.
+Then I tell them to let me know if they have any questions about the guide.
+It has a lot of other great info in there too.
+It’s not just a price list.

 The last thing you want is to surprise your client with your prices during the viewing session, only to scare them off.
 They will leave feeling awkward and embarrassed, with no photos.
 And not only will you not get paid, but you will leave an unhappy customer with no photos.
 That’s bad for everyone.